Volunteering 101 Series:

 finding free volunteering gigs abroad while still at home:

-This is the most likely scenario for potential volunteers and people who are reading this article right now: you’re still at home, planning your trip and the internet is your go-to place for inquiries.
+This is the most likely scenario for potential volunteers and anyone reading this article right now: you’re still at home, planning your trip and the internet is your go-to place for inquiries.
 I would start with making up your mind about the activities you are interested in and about location preferences.
-There are many ways to do your little share as a volunteer: education, healthcare, conservation, etc. – the list is long and gustoes diverge.
+There are many ways to do your little share as a volunteer: education, healthcare, conservation, etc. – the list is varied and so are gustoes.
 You can try to be helpful to one person, animal or tree at a time.
 Maybe you want to volunteer in the field you’re most interested in, or maybe the one you can best contribute to.
 Given the ample array of activities, there are many places of potential engagement, most notably in Latin America, Asia and Africa.
-On one hand these are the prime destinations because there is more potential for development projects in these parts of the world, and on the other hand because they are the faraway lands most volunteers want to immerse themselves in.
+On one hand, these are the prime destinations because there is more potential for development projects in these parts of the world, and on the other hand because they are the faraway lands most volunteers want to immerse themselves in.
 By making up your mind about the type of work and place (if you have such preferences) you will determine more precise keywords for your search.

 Salasaka / Ecuador Locals & Volunteers at